AmitSaini786/GymondoTask/README.md

 **Screen 3 Variation's Details**

--When you tap on a variation you can navigate to the variation detail screen where you can see the variation title and description.
+- When you tap on a variation you can navigate to the variation detail screen where you can see the variation title and description.